StreakYC/bacon-cast/README.md

 ```

 If you did not use BaconCast, then your users would be required to use the same
-version and instance of Bacon as you, you wouldn't support RxJS streams without
+version and instance of Bacon as you, you wouldn't support RxJS or Kefir
-more work, and you would have to handle non-stream constant values specially.
+streams without more work, and you would have to handle non-stream constant
+values specially.

 ## API